 - Be prepared to participate: Implementation works best when all parties are active in the process.

 When you know what to expect and have taken steps to prepare, you'll be well-positioned to navigate the implementation workflow.
-Along with plenty of training, it includes the processing and review of parallel payrolls before the new system goes live.
+Along with plenty of training, our implementation plan includes the processing and review of parallel payrolls before the new system goes live.
 You'll know where you stand in the process so you can keep tabs on any outstanding issues that need your involvement to resolve.
 You will also be better positioned to help employees adapt to the new way of doing things, and you'll be able to capitalize on new efficiencies more quickly.

 Intuitive & Scalable